 Deployment Psychology Blog

-The weekly research update contains the latest news, journal articles and useful links from around the web.
+The weekly Research Update contains the latest news, journal articles, useful links from around the web.
 Some of this week's topics include:

 ● PTSD Research Quarterly - Opioid Use Among Individuals with Posttraumatic Stress Disorder

 ● PTSD Monthly Update - February 2019: How You Can Help Your Veteran With PTSD

 ● Discrepancies in diagnostic records of military service members with selfreported PTSD: Healthcare use and longitudinal symptom outcomes.

 According to the Defense and Veterans Brain Injury Center (DVBIC), more than 380,000 active duty Service members received a first-time TBI diagnosis between 2000 and the first quarter of 2018.
 Embedded in that large number are not only the experiences of the Service members themselves, but also their family members and caregivers whose own lives are often affected by a TBI diagnosis for their loved one.